jeremychoy/scientific-data-analysis/daily_schedule.md

 ### Part 1: Scientific Python (using Imad Pasha)

+* Regular meeting times are Wednesdays and Saturdays (at 11)

 #### Week 1 (May 16 and 17):

 * May 16: Self study chapter 1 through chapter 3 and review with Brian
 * May 17: Complete Ch.
-4: Introduction to Python &mdash; Problem Set 1: Do three distinct ways of computing the first 20 Fibonacci numbers, including a for loop and a list comprehension as two of the three ways
+4: Introduction to Python &mdash; Problem Set 1: Use for loops to compute the first 20 Fibonacci numbers

+#### Week 2 (May 21 & 24):

+* May 21: Study Ch.
+5: Visualization with Matplotlib &mdash; Learn to use jupyter-lab &mdash; Make some histogram and scatter plots using the iris dataset

 ## FROM HERE DOWN IS PLAN NOT ACTUAL

-#### Week 2 (May 20 & 23):

-* Ch.
-5: Visualization with Matplotlib
 * Ch.
 6: Numerical Computing with NumPy

 #### Week 3 (May 27 & 30):